wiresurfer/layout_dexter/README.md

 About Layout Dexter
 ===================

-Layout Dexter is based on a dinner table discussion and some hacking around, here is a simple JSON based layouting system for iOS.The code is more of a proof of concept.
+Layout Dexter is based on a dinner table discussion and some hacking around.
+The code is more of a proof of concept.
 I would be spending roughly the period of the holidays to make this a bit more polished/usable.
 Contributions welcome.

-Disclaimers: This was whipped up in roughly an hour.
+`Disclaimers:` This was whipped up in roughly an hour.
 So its fairly primitive.
 Objective-C is not my first langugage and I would love to hear from the "gurus" about what are better ways of achieving this.
 More importantly I want to know if doing such a thing(json for layouts/ remote layouts changing vies) even makes remote sense.
 Then there are Questions about whether this kind of code is acceptable from an Appstore Certification point of view.